DataDog/hiring-engineers/answers.md

 ## Database Integrations

 While it's cool that we've been able to get Datadog communicating with a remote host, what we'd really like to do is a) run useful applications and b) use Datadog to monitor them.
 To try this out, let's set up a Postgres database and pull some metrics on it.
-We'll follow [this guide](http://tecadmin.net/install-postgresql-server-on-ubuntu/) to set up the our DB and [this one](http://docs.datadoghq.com/integrations/postgresql/) to enable Data dog integrations.
+We'll follow [this guide](http://tecadmin.net/install-postgresql-server-on-ubuntu/) to set up the our DB and [this one](http://docs.datadoghq.com/integrations/postgresql/) to enable Datadog integrations.

 The following commands will install Postgres, switch to a DB admin role, and create a Datadog user with the appropriate permissions: